-Perrin Creek Bushcare Group is located in a highly modified section of Perrin Creek which is closely surrounded by suburbia.
-The aim of the group is to restore the narrow waterway with native plant diversity and to connect the local community again with the creek.
-For more information phone Graham Kimber on 0488 744 700.
+Perrin Creek Bushcare Group is in a highly modified section of Perrin Creek, closely surrounded by suburbia.
+The group aims to restore the narrow waterway with native plant diversity and re-connect the local community with the creek.
+For more information, phone Graham Kimber on 0488 744 700.

 Burnett Swamp Creek FREECS

-The core of this group is made up of parents of children attending the Stones Corner Kindergarten/Preschool at Buranda.
-The group is working to develop a bush food garden, increase habitat, reduce erosion and facilitate environmental education along the high ground adjacent to this channelised and mown section of Norman Creek.
-For more information phone Deb Robbins on 07 3847 3659.
+The core of this group is parents of children attending the Stones Corner Kindergarten/Preschool at Buranda.
+The group is working to develop a bush food garden, increase habitat and reduce erosion.
+They facilitate environmental education along the high ground adjacent to this channelised and mown section of Norman Creek.
+For more information, phone Deb Robbins on 07 3847 3659.

 Carmichael Park Bushcare Group

 Carmichael Park contains several distinct habitats with many bird species, gliders and bandicoots as residents or seasonal visitors.
 It was once part of an extensive landscape of billabongs and wetlands with ridges of Eucalypt forest.
-The site, gifted to Council, is an important wildlife corridor and the bushcare group aims to improve habitat value and ensure safe wildlife movement and population diversity.
-For more information phone Lesley Miller on 07 3890 3943.
+The site was gifted to Council.
+It is an important wildlife corridor.
+The bushcare group aims to improve habitat value and ensure safe wildlife movement and population diversity.
+For more information, phone Lesley Miller on 07 3890 3943.

 Mookin-Bah Bushcare Group

 Mookin-Bah Bushcare Group is dedicated to the regeneration of a large site at 108 Green Camp Road, Wakerley.
 The area forms part of the Bayside Parklands complex and lies adjacent to the Lota Creek floodplain.
 The area was leased for grazing for many years and has been degraded by weed infestation.
-The group's activities include buffer plantings and natural regeneration from remnant natives on site as well as supplementing regeneration with direct seeding plots using locally-collected seed.
-For more information phone Keith Brown on 0414 869 688.
+The group's activities include buffer plantings and natural regeneration from remnant natives on site.
+They also supplement regeneration with direct seeding plots using locally-collected seed.
+For more information, phone Keith Brown on 0414 869 688.

 Moss Vale on Manly Bushcare Group

-The project site is located in Wakerley and is part of a residential estate with islands of bushland and two creeks fed by stormwater.
-The group will focus on long term maintenance of the site to control environmental weeds and allow natural regeneration of two remnant endangered regional ecosystems.
-This site will form an important wildlife corridor linkage to the nearby Mookin-Bah Reserve that abuts the still very natural Lota Creek connecting to Moreton Bay.
-The group is in the early stages of its planned work and welcomes help from anyone that doesn't mind a bit of hard work in the company of good people.
-For more information phone Pat Boadle on 07 3348 4000.
+The project site is in Wakerley.
+It is part of a residential estate with islands of bushland and two creeks fed by stormwater.
+The group focus on long term maintenance of the site to control environmental weeds.
+They also focus on allowing natural regeneration of two remnant endangered regional ecosystems.
+This site forms an important wildlife corridor link to the Mookin-Bah Reserve.
+This reserve abuts the still very natural Lota Creek connecting to Moreton Bay.
+The group is in the early stages of its planned work.
+It welcomes help from anyone that doesn't mind a bit of hard work in the company of good people.
+For more information, phone Pat Boadle on 07 3348 4000.

 Wynnum Creek Bushcare Group

-The Wynnum Creek Bushcare Group is situated at the head of Wynnum Creek Catchment.
-The group is focused on removing mid storey and ground cover weeds and reestablishing a diverse range of habitat to encourage wildlife movement through this section of bushland.
-The group has also prioritised the protection of the endangered plant community and native frog population within their site.
-As the group's site backs onto a local school, they are keen to engage with the school environment group to foster a long term partnership and to raise awareness of bushland protection in the community.
-For more information email Robyn.
+The Wynnum Creek Bushcare Group is at the head of Wynnum Creek Catchment.
+The group focus is on removing mid storey and ground cover weeds.
+It also wants to re-establish a diverse range of habitat to encourage wildlife movement through this section of bushland.
+The group has also prioritised the protection of the endangered plant community and native frog population.
+As the group's site backs onto a local school.
+They are keen to engage the school environment group to foster a long term partnership.
+This will raise awareness of bushland protection in the community.
+For more information, email Robyn.